Chill-Astro/Lamina-Calculator/README.md

 - [Icons8](https://icons8.com) : For all the Mensuration and Quadratic Equation Solver Menu Logos,
 - [SVG REPO](https://www.svgrepo.com/) : For Calculator Menu Logo, Unit Convertor, Heron's Formula, and most of the icons.
 - [Icomoon](https://icomoon.io/) : For the Base Calculator Icon and Produce the `.ttf` file for the Icons.
+- [Inno Setup by JRSoftware](https://jrsoftware.org/isinfo.php) : Literally the Installer is possible THANKS to them!
 - [Microsoft Calculator](https://github.com/microsoft/calculator) : For Square Root and Cube Root Button Icons.
 Also this inspired me to make this app.
-- [Advanced Installer Free](https://www.advancedinstaller.com) : For Creating an Installer for it's Complex Structure.
-- [ExchangeRate-API](https://app.exchangerate-api.com) : For Currency Conversion. [ Free Plan, so Currency Conversion is Limited ]
+- [ExchangeRate-API](https://app.exchangerate-api.com) : For Currency Conversion. ( Free Plan, so Currency Conversion is Limited! -_- )
-- [Wallpaper by Anni Roenkae at Pexels](https://www.pexels.com/photo/abstract-painting-3276035/) : Wallpaper used for Promo Art.
+- [@Lisa on Pexels](https://www.pexels.com/photo/pink-flowers-photograph-1083822/) : For Wallpaper for Promo Art.

 ---